-I worked at Altia Central full-time (Less than a year)
+I worked at Altia Central full-time (More than a year)

 Advice to Management

-I applied in-person.
+I applied online.
 The process took 3+ months.
-I interviewed at Altia Central.
+I interviewed at Altia Central in October 2017.

 Let us know if we're missing any workplace or industry recognition –